Thursday, April 11, 8:00-5:00

 Nonmember $235 / $285

-SCA Members Scholarship: Confirmed SCA members will receive a $100 scholarship when registering for this workshop on the SAA website.
+SCA Members Scholarship: Confirmed SCA members will receive a $100 scholarship when registering for this course on the SAA website.
 To claim this scholarship, no application is necessary.
-Simply enter the promo code listed on this Workshop's (SCA Members Only) page in the "promo code" field on the SAA website.
+Simply enter the promo code listed here (SCA Members Only) in the "promo code" field on the SAA website.

 To Register, go to the SAA website.